jbaikge/keyboardfu/articles/bash-quick-fast/page1.markdown

 This alias has been in my `~/.bash_aliases` for years.
 It came about when the `svn:eol-style` property on some new files fired off and prevented me from adding a large directory of text files.
 Suddenly, I had a bunch of question marks and no quick way to add the missing files.
 A fair amount of `awk`ing about led me to something similar to the above, and after having to rewrite the same string of commands from memory 30 or 40,000 times, I pushed it in as an alias.
 Now it is one of the single most important commands I use on a daily basis.

+## Scripts: The Third Arm

+The potential for aliasing commands is vast, however if a script should really be a script, then there's a quick solution for deploying those, too.